LLNL/axom/src/axom/sidre/docs/sphinx/group.rst

  * Query whether a group has an immediate child group with a given integer id
  * Query the name of a child group with a given id, or the id of a child group with a given name
- * Get a pointer to the dataStore that owns the hierarchy in which a group resides
+ * Get a pointer to the datastore that owns the hierarchy in which a group resides

 Group Access